Connection issues?

 3. Your router will now be reset.

-We’d recommend doing this via the app, but if you don’t have access to mobile device or tablet follow the below steps:
+We recommend doing this via the app, but if you don’t have access to a mobile device or tablet, follow the steps below:

 1. Launch a web browser from a computer that is connected to your Orbi network.

-2. Enter http://orbilogin.com.
-A login window will then appear.
+2. Enter https://orbilogin.com.
+A login window will appear.

 5. To change the network name (SSID), type a new name in the Name (SSID) field.